Reactive Motion Generation on Learned Riemannian Manifolds: Geodesic motion skills

 \subsubsection{Generating geodesics on discrete manifolds:}

+To generate robot motion, our approach requires computing geodesics, which can be done in several ways \citep{Peyre2010GeodesicMethods}.
+While this can be computed by solving an ordinary differential equation, this approach may not be suitable for real-time robotic applications due to its computational cost, as highlighted in previous studies~\citep{arvanitidis:aistats:2019}.
+A commonly used alternative is to employ gradient descent to minimize the curve length~\citep{Noakes2022FindingGeodesics}.
+While this approach is straightforward and effective in some cases, it may not be optimal when operating in real-time.
+In our experiments, we found that the gradient descent approach often gets trapped in local minima, depending on a non-trivial initialization.
+As a consequence, multiple restarts may be required, which increases computational cost.
+We, therefore, consider an alternative discrete approach.

-Having proposed the robot motion generation as the computation of geodesic curves, we evidently need a fast and robust algorithm for computing geodesics to make our method practical.
-As we work with low-dimensional latent spaces, we here propose to simply discretize them on a regular grid and use a graph-based algorithm for computing shortest paths.
-Specifically, we create a uniform grid over the latent space $\latent$, and assign a weight to each edge in the graph corresponding to the Riemannian distance between neighboring nodes (see Fig.~\ref{fig:graph}).
+As we work with low-dimensional latent spaces, we here propose to simply discretizing them on a regular grid and use a graph-based algorithm for computing shortest paths.
+If this grid is sufficiently dense, this approach is globally optimal and computationally inexpensive.
+However, this approach is only feasible in low-dimensional latent spaces due to the curse of dimensionality.
+In particular, the memory requirements of the graph grow exponentially with dimension, and the short path search grows with the graph size.
+Our experiments are, however, concerned with low-dimensional latent spaces, where these limitations are negligible.

+In detail, we create a uniform grid over the latent space $\latent$, and assign a weight to each edge in the graph corresponding to the Riemannian distance between neighboring nodes (see Fig.~\ref{fig:graph}).
 Geodesics are then found using Dijkstra's algorithm~\citep{cormen2009introduction}.
 This algorithm selects a set of graph nodes,

 where $\g_0$ and $\g_S$ represent the start and the target of the geodesic in the graph, respectively.
-To select these points, the shortest path on the graph is calculated by minimising the accumulated weight (cost) of each edge connecting two nodes, computed as in Eq.~\eqref{eq:length_chain_rule}.
+To select these points, the shortest path on the graph is calculated by minimizing the accumulated weight (cost) of each edge connecting two nodes, computed as in Eq.~\eqref{eq:length_chain_rule}.
 To ensure a smooth trajectory, we fit a cubic spline $\omega_\lambda$ to the resulting set $G_c$ by minimizing the mean square error.
-The spline computed in $\latent$ is finally used to generate the robot motion through the mean decoder networks: $\mu_{\bm{\theta}}$ and $\mu_{\bm{\psi}}$ or $\mu_{\bm{\alpha}}$.
+The spline computed in $\latent$ is finally used to generate the robot moves through the mean decoder networks: $\mu_{\bm{\theta}}$ and $\mu_{\bm{\psi}}$ or $\mu_{\bm{\alpha}}$.
 The resulting trajectory can be executed on the robot arm to reproduce the required skill.